 Another change is that advertisers will now be limited to eight conversion events per domain, so no matter how many subdomains you have, or how many Facebook Pixels you have, you will only be able to view eight events, including custom events.
-You will need to select and prioritise the eight events within Facebook Ads Manager; any ad sets optimising towards other events will be paused, and within this list, when a user carries out multiple events, only the highest-ranking event will be logged.
+You will need to select and prioritize the eight events within Facebook Ads Manager; any ad sets optimizing towards other events will be paused, and within this list, when a user carries out multiple events, only the highest-ranking event will be logged.

 iOS 14 comes with a new protocol for web attribution, which restricts what data can be shared across businesses and platforms.
 In particular, app to web conversion measurement and cross-domain conversion measurement are no longer supported – so if someone clicks on your in-app ad but converts through the mobile website, their conversion will not be logged, again meaning that campaigns appear to perform less well than they are.

-Facebook has made a series of changes that help to mitigate the effects of iOS 14, including creating a new data-sharing protocol (Aggregated Event Measurement) in the latest version of Facebook SDK for iOS that allows for (limited) measurement of web events for iOS 14 users, as well as the ability to still deliver personalised ads and measure and optimise for app install ads for iOS 14 devices.
+Facebook has made a series of changes that help to mitigate the effects of iOS 14, including creating a new data-sharing protocol (Aggregated Event Measurement) in the latest version of Facebook SDK for iOS that allows for (limited) measurement of web events for iOS 14 users, as well as the ability to still deliver personalized ads and measure and optimize for app install ads for iOS 14 devices.

 As the effects of the iOS update become clear, it is likely that we will see more new tools (both third-party and within Facebook) come into play.

 However, this update is only the latest change in a world that is heading towards tighter privacy regulations and it is possible that other operating systems will follow suit in the coming months or years.
-We have already seen how tracking limitations can impact paid media, with one of the big implications being lower reported performance, and others being less effective targeting, and a reduced ability to deliver personalised ads.
+We have already seen how tracking limitations can impact paid media, with one of the big implications being lower reported performance, and others being less effective targeting, and a reduced ability to deliver personalized ads.

 One thing to consider is lower reported performance doesn’t mean lower actual performance.
 Moving towards monitoring and reporting on performance as a whole, rather than on a channel or platform basis provides a more holistic view of performance and “irons out” issues when one channel is unable to measure and report accurately.

-Another thing to remember is that, while personalising ads and sending targeted campaigns is best practice, a good creative is still a good creative, and a strong campaign with messages across the full funnel will get results.
+Another thing to remember is that, while personalizing ads and sending targeted campaigns is best practice, a good creative is still a good creative, and a strong campaign with messages across the full funnel will get results.